-There are two primary steps to set up a custom IdP
+There are two stages to configure a Custom IdP factor:

 - In the Admin Console, go to Security > Multifactor.

-Custom IdP factor authentication is not supported for use with the following:
+Custom IdP factor authentication isn't supported for use with the following:

 - Device Trust integrations that use the “Untrusted Allow with MFA” configuration will fail.

 - Okta Mobile users will no longer have SWA app launch and password autofill or long-lived mobile app dashboard sessions.
-When Custom IDP is enabled for your org by Okta Support, the web interface will appear in place of the app UI.
+When the Custom IdP factor is enabled for your org by Okta Support, the web interface will appear in place of the app UI.

-- MFA for RDP, MFA for ADFS, RADIUS logins, or other non-browser based login flows do not support Custom IDP factor.
+- MFA for RDP, MFA for ADFS, RADIUS logins, or other non-browser based sign-in flows don't support the Custom IdP factor.

-factordoesn't support the use of Microsoft Azure Active Directory (AD) as an identity provider.
-To use Microsoft Azure AD as an identity provider, see Make Azure Active Directory an identity provider.
+- The Custom IdP factor doesn't support the use of Microsoft Azure Active Directory (AD) as an identity provider.
+To use Microsoft Azure AD as an identity provider, see Make Azure Active Directory an Identity Provider.